Sea Moss Benefits | Trending Uses & Honest Review

 In our opinion the Chondrus crispus species, which usually grows in colder nutrient-dense waters, is going to have a greater nutritional profile than the Gracilaria types.

-It is commonly stated over and over that sea moss contains "92 essential nutrients" as part of marketing promotions.
-But, in all honesty, if you're looking for a seaweed that's packed full of trace minerals we would choose other varieties.
+We noticed that it is commonly stated over and over online that sea moss contains "92 essential nutrients" as part of marketing promotions.
+But, in all honesty, we feel if you're looking for a seaweed that's packed full of nutrients like trace minerals we would choose other varieties.

 6) Sea Moss for Weight Loss